-Payees and Payments Exempt From Backup Withholding.-The following lists payees that are exempt from backup withholding and information reporting.
+Payees and Payments Exempt From Backup Withholding.-The following is a list of payees exempt from backup withholding and for which no information reporting is required.
 For interest and dividends, all listed payees are exempt except item (9).
 For broker transactions, payees listed in (1) through (13), and a person registered under the Investment Advisers Act of 1940 who regularly acts as a broker are exempt.
 Payments subject to reporting under sections 6041 and 6041A are generally exempt from backup withholding only if made to payees described in items (1) through (7), except that a corporation that provides medical and health care services or bills and collects payments for such services is not exempt from backup withholding or information reporting.
 Only payees described in items (2) through (6) are exempt from backup withholding for barter exchange transactions, patronage dividends, and payments by certain fishing boat operators.

-- (1) A corporation. - (2) An organization exempt from tax under section 501(a), or an individual retirement plan (IRA), or a custodial account under 403(b)(7). - (3) The United States or any agency or instrumentality thereof.

-- (4) A state, the District of Columbia, a possession of the United States, or any political subdivision or instrumentality thereof. - (5) A foreign government or a political subdivision, agency or instrumentality thereof. - (6) An international organization or any agency or instrumentality thereof. - (7) A foreign central bank of issue. - (8) A dealer in securities or commodities required to register in the U.S. or a possession of the U.S. - (9) A futures commission merchant registered with the Commodity Futures Trading Commission. - (10) A real estate investment trust. - (11) An entity registered at all times during the tax year under the Investment Company Act of 1940. - $\left(12\right)$ A common trust fund operated by a bank under section 584(a). - (13) A financial institution. - (14) A middleman known in the investment community as a nominee or listed in the most recent publication of the American Society of Corporate Secretaries, Inc., Nominee List. - (15) A trust exempt from tax under section 664 or described in section 4947
+- (1) A corporation. - (2) An organization exempt from tax under section 501(a), or an individual retirement plan (IRA), or a custodial account under 403(b)(7). - (3) The United States or any of its agencies or instrumentalities. - (4) A state, the District of Columbia, a possession of the United States, or any of their political subdivisions or instrumentalities. - (5) A foreign government or any of its political subdivisions, agencies or instrumentalities. - (6) An international organization or any of its agencies or instrumentalities. - (7) A foreign central bank of issue. - (8) A dealer in securities or commodities required to register in the U.S. or a possession of the U.S. - (9) A futures commission merchant registered with the Commodity Futures Trading Commission. - (10) A real estate investment trust. - (11) An entity registered at all times during the tax year under the Investment Company Act of 1940. - (12) A common trust fund operated by a bank under section 584(a). - (13) A financial institution. - (14) A middleman known in the investment community as a nominee or listed in the most recent publication of the American Society of Corporate Secretaries, Inc., Nominee List. - (15) A trust exempt from tax under section 664 or described in section 4947.